 Holistic Approach to Dentistry in Children

-Dr. Yuriy May is known as the Top Pediatric Holistic Dentist in Connecticut, with patients coming to see him from Massachusetts, Rhode Island, New York and Pennsylvania regular.
-Dr. May’s widely recognized expertise in laser dentistry (which does not require use of numbing shots or drills as the laser numbs and cuts the tooth, if needed), child frenectomies, fluoride free demineralization treatments, laser cavity prevention treatments and palate and jaw development devices (ALF) that can prevent and alleviate the need for braces in the future.
-With Natural Dentistry’s extraordinary natural, toxic free dental materials and preventative service, Dr. May provides premier and life-changing dental services for children.
+Dr. Yuriy May is known as the Top Holistic Dentist in Connecticut, with patients coming to see him from Massachusetts, Rhode Island, New York and Pennsylvania regular.
+Dr. May’s widely recognized expertise in laser dentistry (which does not require use of numbing shots or drills as the laser numbs and cuts the tooth, if needed), child frenectomies, fluoride-free demineralization treatments, non-toxic sealants, laser cavity prevention treatments and palate and jaw development devices (ALF) that can prevent and alleviate the need for braces in the future.
+With Natural Dentistry’s extraordinary natural, reduced-toxin dental materials and preventative service, Dr. May provides premier and life-changing dental services for children.
+We also offer in-office Myofunctional Therapy for speech improvement, tongue posture, and breathing issues along with frenectomies preparation and after-care with a certified myofunctional therapist.

 Children Benefit More than Adults from Holistic Dentistry